 So who was Lucullus?
 According to Fratantuono, he is one of the most remarkable figures of the Roman Republic.
 First and foremost, he was a military man, one of the few Roman commanders to win successive victories on sea and land.
-He first saw action in the Social War (91-88 BC), in which he distinguished himself as a soldier and tactician.
-He later served in the First Mithridatic War (89-85 BC) against Pontus, winning a series of naval engagements in the Aegean.
+He first saw action in the Social War of 91-88 BC (for more information on this, see the page on Gaius Marius), in which he distinguished himself as a soldier and tactician.
+He later served in the First Mithridatic War of 89-85 BC (for more information on this, see the page on Lucius Cornelius Sulla) against Pontus, winning a series of naval engagements in the Aegean.
 Most significantly, from 74 to 66 BC, he commanded Roman forces during the Third Mithridatic War, and invaded Pontus and Armenia.
 Heavily outnumbered, he nonetheless defeated the enemy at the Battle of Tigranocerta, solidifying Rome's influence in the East, and paving the way for later conquests by Pompey, Caesar, and others.

 Fratantuono persuasively explains why, despite his successes, Lucullus remains forgotten.
 Partly it was his own fault.
 Mostly it was a matter of politics.
 Lucullus was a strict Catonian who struggled to reconcile himself to the political decay - and violence - of the Late Republic.
 This book illustrates how younger, more ambitious commanders like Pompey and Caesar actively disliked him or thought him an anachronism.
 They excluded him from political alliances and key military positions; their victories in Spain, Egypt, Gaul, and the Mediterranean eclipsed Lucullus's own.
 This sometimes prejudiced ancient historians against him, an attitude repeated by many modern historians, ensuring that even those with great interest in Roman military history have only the vaguest idea who Lucullus was and why he was significant.